openplans/shareabouts/doc/STATIC_SITE.md

           color: #000;
           cursor: default;
         }
         .support .user-support:hover label {
           background-color: transparent;
           color: #000;
         }

    Use the background and foreground colors appropriate to your theme.
+Use your browser's inspector tool to get the colors of the unhovered state of the button.